Nonlinear Stability of Static N\'eel Walls in Ferromagnetic Thin Films: Abstract

 \section{Abstract}

-In this paper, the nonlinear (orbital) stability of static $\pi$-shifted N\'{e}el walls in ferromagnetic films, under the reduced wave-type dynamics for the in-plane magnetization proposed by Capella, Melcher and Otto \cite{CMO07}, is established.
-It is proved that the spectrum of the linearized operator around the static N\'{e}el wall lies in the stable complex half plane with non-positive real part.
-This information is used to show that small perturbations of the static N\'{e}el wall converge to a translated orbit belonging to the manifold generated by the static wall.
+The paper establishes the nonlinear (orbital) stability of static $180$-degree N\'{e}el walls in ferromagnetic films under the reduced wave-type dynamics for the in-plane magnetization proposed by Capella, Melcher, and Otto \cite{CMO07}.
+The result follows from the spectral analysis of the linearized operator, which features a challenging non-local operator.
+As part of the proof, we show that the linearized non-local linearized operator is a compact perturbation of a suitable non-local linear operator at infinity, a result interesting in itself.